Thursday, August 24, 2017

 Saturday activities included children's book author, Suzanne Buzby Hersey,

 signing and selling her books.
-Her big seller this day was her book,
+Her big seller was her book,

 "My Maine".
 PWM